 - importance of pertinent and adapted results such as “call now” buttons increases.

-Google have recently made changes to mobile SERPs, responding to shifts in users’ behaviours by providing them with quicker answers and minimising their need to click through to sites.
+Google have been continuously making changes to mobile SERPs, in order to repsond to shifts in users’ behaviours by providing them with quicker answers and minimising their need to click through to sites.
 The ways in which users behave on mobile devices are changing.
 Consequently, marketers have had to face new challenges in order to adapt their search marketing strategies to the rising importance of mobile SEO and the recent shifts in user behaviours when navigating Google’s SERPs from mobile devices.

 Are CTRs from SERPs on mobile devices truly different from the ones on desktops?